15vrs/cmpe-327/qa327_test/test_cases/login.md

 - verify that `#email` and `#password` elements exist in the DOM

 ## Test Case R1.5
-The login form can be submitted as a POST request to the current URL
+The login form can be submitted as a POST request to the current URL.

 - navigate to `/logout` to invalidate any existing sessions
 - navigate to `/login` and verify that [GET] `/login` was called